|Major Groups > Clubs & Corals > Xylaria > Xylaria longipes|

 by Michael Kuo

 This club-shaped Xylaria species is common on hardwood sticks and logs in the northeastern and midwestern United States.
 It often has a longer stem structure than other species in the genus, but this feature cannot be relied on to identify it with certainty.
-The defining features for Xylaria longipes include its medium size, its club-shaped head, the way its surface develops cracks and fissures, and its spores, which feature spiraling germ slits.
+Xylaria longipes is somewhat variable in its appearance, but defining features include its medium size, its club-shaped head, and its spores, which feature spiraling germ slits.

-Fruiting Body: 2-8 cm tall; up to 2 cm across; tough; shaped more or less like a club; with a rounded tip; grayish to brownish when young, becoming black with maturity; surface becoming cracked and scaly with maturity; stem often proportionally long, but also frequently short or nearly absent.
+Fruiting Body: 2.5–6.5 cm tall; 0.5–1.5 cm thick; shaped more or less like a club, with a rounded tip; grayish to brownish when young, becoming dark brown to black with maturity; surface often becoming cracked and scaly with maturity; stem often proportionally long, but also frequently short or nearly absent, black, covered with black to rusty brown or reddish fuzz near the base; interior flesh white and tough; perithecia in mature fruiting bodies up to about 1 mm across, spherical, just below the surface.

-Microscopic Features: Spores 13-15 x 5-7 µ; smooth; fusiform; with spiraling germ slits that run the length of the spore.
+Microscopic Features: Spores 12–16 x 5–6 µm; fusiform or bean-shaped; smooth; brown and biguttulate in KOH and in water; with a thin, pale, spiraling germ slit that runs the length of the spore.
+Asci 8-spored.

 Cite this page as: